nicklockwood/iCarousel/README.md

 Sets whether the carousel should bounce past the end and return, or stop dead.
 Note that this has no effect on carousel types that are designed to wrap, or where the carouselShouldWrap delegate method returns YES.

+	@property (nonatomic, assign) float bounceDistance;

+The maximum distance that a non-wrapped carousel will bounce when it overshoots the end.
+This is measured in multiples of the itemWidth, so a value of 1.0 would means the carousel will bounce by one whole item width, a value of 0.5 would be half an item's width, and so on.
+The default value is 0.5;

 	@property (nonatomic, assign) BOOL scrollEnabled;

 Enables and disables user scrolling of the carousel.
 The carousel can still be scrolled programmatically if this property is set to NO.